AlibabaCloudDocs/alikafka/intl.en-US/Introduction/Endpoint comparison.md

 # Endpoint comparison

-This topic compares three types of Message Queue for Apache Kafka endpoints to help you choose an appropriate access method.
+This topic compares different types of Message Queue for Apache Kafka endpoints to help you choose an appropriate access method.

 |Item|Default endpoint|Simple Authentication and Security Layer \(SASL\) endpoint|
 |----|----------------|----------------------------------------------------------|